 About the Vancouver International Wine Festival

-The Vancouver International Wine Festival happens each year around the last week of February.
+The Vancouver International Wine Festival happens every year around the last week of February.
 Each year, a certain region is in focus but there is usually representation from BC and Canadian wineries as well.
 Last year, they featured Portugal while this year featured California.

 For 2019, there was a total of 54 events in the span of 8 days!
 The seminars and dinners seem a bit intimidating to me but the International Festival Tasting is the event you need to put on your bucket list!
 It’s essentially a 3 hour all you can drink with 150+ wineries!
 The tasting events are on Thursday night, Friday night, Saturday afternoon and Saturday night.
 The tickets range from $94-$119.
 It always sells out, so maybe sure to buy your tickets early when it releases in early January!